ahpohl/plotpot/README.rst

 * time (in hours) (``--time``)
 * data points (``--data``)

-For example to plot data up to cycle 10:
+For example to plot data up to cycle 5:

 ::

-    plotpot show arbintest.res --cycles 10
+    plotpot show arbintest.res --cycles 5

-To plot from cycle 3 to 6:
+To plot from cycle 2 to 10:

 ::

-    plotpot show arbintest.res --cycles 3,6
+    plotpot show arbintest.res --cycles 2,10

 Select plots
 ~~~~~~~~~~~~